About River Road

 Heather Davies - Flute, Guitar, Vocals, Music Production

 Heather Davies is a multi-talented artist with over 30 years experience in the creative field fulfilling roles as a conductor, composer, and teacher.
 Heather embarked on her artistic journey by studying painting at Canberra Art School before earning her Fine Arts degree from the Australian National University.
 Heather's dedication to her craft led her to attain postgraduate qualifications from the Australian Institute of Music, alongside a CertV in Training and Assessment.
-With a rich performance background, Heather has not only graced the stage as a vocalist but has also shared her expertise by teaching vocals, flute, guitar, songwriting, stagecraft, and music theory.

 Jackson Simpson - Guitar, Music Production, Songwriting